-Our Artistic Director Marten Visser, leads Chime with professionalism, enthusiasm and vision for the future, nurturing a community that makes fresh and exciting music.
-His passion for people and singing challenges choristers to achieve their very best at all times.
+Our Artistic Director, Jenny Mathers, leads Chime with professionalism, enthusiasm and vision for the future, nurturing a community that makes fresh and exciting music.
+Her passion for people and singing challenges choristers to achieve their very best at all times.

 The choir's diverse membership is united by the desire to sing choral music that speaks to the heart and mind, exploring the world - past, present, and emerging.
 We are committed to creating a community where people have the opportunity to sing music that challenges and delights.

 Each year, Chime presents a number of concerts as well as performing at weddings and funerals, seasonal festivals, and special events, at locations ranging from shopping centres and wineries to churches and performing arts centres.
 Chime has also toured America, England, Germany, Italy, and Austria, and participated in several international choral competitions.